 Visio Lending has the following qualifications for its portfolio loans:

-- Credit score: Tri-merge 640 or higher (check yours free here); loan amount caps based on credit score; no late mortgage payments in past 12 months
+- Credit score: 660 or higher; loan amount caps based on credit score; no late mortgage payments in the past 12 months

-- DSCR: 1.00 time to 1.50 times or higher, divide the monthly rent by the monthly principal, interest, property tax, insurance, and association dues (PITIA)
+- DSCR: Down to .80 or higher, divide the monthly rent by the monthly principal, interest, property tax, insurance, and association dues (PITIA)

 - Stable occupancy: Properties have a documented stable rental history